digidemlab/digidemlab.github.io/en/apply.md

 ---
-title: Digidem Open Lab
+title: Apply to the lab!
 date: 2017-02-23 17:00:00 Z
-permalink: "/en/projects/digidem-open-lab/"
 lang: en
-ref: digidem-open-lab
+ref: apply
 excerpt: A collaborative space where we take participation to the next level.
 ingress-text: Digidem Open Lab is a physical space in Gothenburg, Sweden, where we experiment with the tools of change for the future.
 A place for activists, designers,